pyxiis/game-jam-2020/hecate/README.md

 ### Setup

-First, install dependencies through `pip install -r requirements.txt`.
+First, install dependencies by navigating to the directory with the requirements.txt and using `pip install -r requirements.txt`.
 Then, run the program through `python main.py`.

 ### Credits